 Marinate the fish with 1tbsp of Chermoula and ideally leave for a few hours.

 Check the flavour of the tomato base and add salt and pepper if necessary.
 Add the fish to the sauce by placing some underneath and some on top.
 Tuck the mussels in and around the fish.
-Cover with a lid and cook on a low to med heat for five to ten minutes.
+Cover with a lid and cook on a low to med heat for 5-10 minutes.
 All the mussels should have opened (discard any that have not) and the fish should be firm to the touch.

 Serve with the couscous and garnish with fresh coriander if desired.